nechutny/php_print/README.md

 # php_print

-Print document from PHP in Linux.
-Printer PECL extension works only on Windows, this is solution for unixs.
+Print a document from PHP in Linux.
+Printer PECL extension works on Windows only, this is the solution for Unix.

 #What it is?

-This is PHP native extension.
-It mean, that you need to load it via "extension=php_print.so" in php.ini, or via function call "dl('php_print.so')" in runtime.
+This is a PHP native extension.
+That means that you need to load it via "extension=php_print.so" in php.ini, or via function call "dl('php_print.so')" in runtime.

-It can send to printer documents as txt files, pdf and so.
-Formats are not fully tested yet, but basic plain text files and PDF are working.
+It can send documents (as txt files, pdf and others) to printer.
+Formats are not fully tested yet, but basic plain text files and PDFs work.

-This extension is just thin wrapper on CUPS library - https://www.cups.org/.
+This extension is just a thin wrapper for CUPS library.

 # How to